 Adding EPA and DHA has been associated with reduced inflammation in the joints, thereby reducing pain as well.

-For pups at risk of orthopedic disease, or just to promote joint health, consider a basic supplement like Glucosamine DS, which has fish oil, flaxseed (our source of ALA if you remember) combined with glucosamine and chondroitin.
+For pups at risk of orthopedic disease, or just to promote joint health, consider a basic supplement, which has fish oil, flaxseed (our source of ALA if you remember) combined with glucosamine and chondroitin.

 For severe joint disease, adding a fish oil supplement on its own is unlikely to show major results.
-But we can see a good synergistic effect when in combination with other joint health supplements like glucosamine, chondroitin, and MSM, which you can find in a supplement like Glucosamine DS Plus.
+But we can see a good synergistic effect when in combination with other joint health supplements like glucosamine, chondroitin, and MSM, which you can find in a supplement.

 If you recall from earlier in the article, I mentioned that green lipped mussel from New Zealand also has omega fatty acids in it.
 But green lipped mussel isn’t the same as other marine sources because it has its own unique fatty acid.

 In addition to EPA and DHA, green lipped mussel also has an omega-3 fatty acid called ETA.
 ETA has been shown in studies to have anti-inflammatory properties similar to non-steroidal anti-inflammatory drugs, blocking some of the same inflammation pathways.
-You can find green-lipped mussel in a supplement like Arthrisoothe Gold, in combination with other omegas and joint health supplements.
+You can find green-lipped mussel in a supplement, in combination with other omegas and joint health supplements.

 Lastly, considering an omega supplement that also contains plant-based sources of omega fatty acids can provide a more comprehensive spectrum by providing the precursor omega fatty acid ALA.
 Flaxseed oil is one source, but another common one is hemp seed.